DHK-Tn/FuckThisShit_Bomber/README.md

 ```
 ## Note
-you need to install webdriver and Chrome in your windows or linux OS
+<b>you need to install webdriver and Chrome in your windows or linux OS
-and put the path in Whatsapp Bomber
+and put the path in Whatsapp Bomber </b>

 ## Another Note: